aboozaid/react-native-ultrasonic/README.md

 <b> ultrasonic.receive({}) -> Take object of sound type -> Return promise</b>

 > Before receiving any data you've to call this function to be initialized and ready to receive data.
-You must call it only via receiver-side only.
+You must call it via receiver-side only.

 To be able to listen for any coming data you have to set these events into your `componentDidMount` and remove them in `componentWillUnmount`